THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Located on the east side of town, Catseye Beach is a 700-meter white sand beach protected by the reef just off the shore.
 There’s a very small channel that small boats can get through, but mostly it’s reserved for swimming.
 If you don’t feel like getting sandy, there are three public pools along the beach.

-David and I made the hike up to One Tree Hill, a small cafe (almost a kiosk really) that overlooks the view towards sunset.
+David and I made the hike up to One Tree Hill, a small cafe.
+The cafe overlooks the view towards sunset.
 It’s a popular spot because of its stunning view, and we got there with just enough luck to snag a table.
 The nearby parking lot and lawn with picnic tables fill up too, and golf carts line the road.

 There are several restaurants that offer fine dining on Hamilton Island.
 I definitely recommend making a reservation.
 We ended up not eating out because we didn’t book anything in advance.
 Instead, we had a quiet dinner on Starry Horizons.